misdoro/Electronic_load_px100/README.md

 ## Windows

-An installer can be downloaded from the[https://github.com/misdoro/Electronic_load_px100/releases/latest](releases page)
+An installer can be downloaded from the (releases page)[https://github.com/misdoro/Electronic_load_px100/releases/latest]

 ## Linux / macOS